SCBuergel/account0000r/README.md

-# account0000r - easily extendable Ethereum account overview
+# account0000r - extendable EVM account overview

 account0000r lets you check EVM accounts accross chains.
 It keeps a local record in a JSON file and is aimed at being easily extendable.